Search for opportunities to participate in a neurology research study.

 Endovascular therapy must be done within six to eight hours of the onset of a stroke, depending on the location.
 Endovascular treatment can restore blood flow within minutes.

-Studies show that patients who receive endovascular rescue therapy after intravenous tissue plasminogen activator (IV tPA) have better outcomes than patients treated with medical therapy alone.
+Studies show that patients who receive endovascular rescue therapy after intravenous thrombolytic treatment have better outcomes than patients treated with medical therapy alone.

 Not all patients experiencing ischemic stroke are eligible for endovascular therapy.
 It is considered only in patients who: